lstevens17/lep_fusion_split_finder/README.md

 `Aglais_chromosome_assignments.tsv`: a summary of the assignments for each scaffold in the query genome

-`Aglais_fused_chromosomes.tsv`: a list of all fused chromosomes and their putative origins (note: any empty file is created when there are no fusion events inferred)
+`Aglais_fused_chromosomes.tsv`: a list of all fused chromosomes and their putative origins (note: an empty file is created when there are no fusion events inferred)

-`Aglais_split_chromosomes.tsv`: a list of all split chromosomes and their putative origins (note: any empty file is created when there are no fission events inferred)
+`Aglais_split_chromosomes.tsv`: a list of all split chromosomes and their putative origins (note: an empty file is created when there are no fission events inferred)

 ## Full usage